Four-phase logic: Usage

-The first electronic calculator to be built with large scale integrated circuits (LSI), the Sharp QT-8D from 1969, used 4-phase logic which was fabricated by Rockwell International because Japan did not yet have the LSI technology to do it domestically.
+The first electronic calculator to be built with large-scale integrated circuits (LSI), the Sharp QT-8D from 1969, used 4-phase logic, which was fabricated by Rockwell International because Japan did not yet have the LSI technology to do it domestically.
 4-phase logic was also considered for use in the Intel 4004, but only Rockwell had the design tools and expertise to do large scale 4-phase ICs at that time so Intel settled on 2-phase dynamic logic instead.

 Evolution

-With the advent of CMOS, the precharge transistor could be changed to be the complement of the logic transistor type, which allows the gate's output to charge quickly all the way up to the high level of the clock line, thus improving the speed, signal swing, power consumption, and noise margin.
+With the advent of CMOS, the precharge transistor could be changed to be the complement of the logic transistor type, which allows the gate's output to charge quickly up to the high level of the clock line, thus improving the speed, signal swing, power consumption, and noise margin.
 This technique is used in domino logic.